 Abdominal quadrant regions by Jmarchn is licensed under CC BY-SA 3.0

-Blunt abdominal trauma is more challenging than penetrating trauma, where the decision to operate is usually straightforward.
-All abdominal trauma is managed one of three ways:
+Blunt abdominal trauma presents a greater diagnostic challenge than penetrating trauma, where operative indications are usually more obvious.
+All abdominal trauma is managed via one of three pathways

 - Non-operative management (NOM) with IR